Loading Events

 mountain bikers at ring of fire event

-Ring of Fire debuted in 2021 to rave reviews, was canceled in 2022 due to regional fires, but returns in 2023.
-The name “Ring of Fire” refers to the Cascade Mountains and the volcanoes which are part of the 25,000-mile volcanic region of the Pacific Ocean basin.
-The event offers 53 miles and 5,000 ft of climbing on stunning single track just West of Bend, Oregon.
-The race is produced by Mudslinger Events and is part of the Oregon XC Series, six premier Oregon MTB events spanning April to September.
-In 2023, Ring of Fire is also a stop on the National Ultra Endurance Series (NUE) Epic Series.
-The team at Strambecco considers the Ring of Fire to be one of the Best Mountain Bike Events in the Northwest.
+Ring of Fire debuted in 2021 to rave reviews and continues strong in 2025.
+The name "Ring of Fire" refers to the Cascade Mountains and the volcanoes which are part of the 25,000-mile volcanic region of the Pacific Ocean basin.
+The event offers 53 miles and 5,000 ft of climbing on a stunning single track just West of Bend, Oregon.
+Mudslinger Events produces the race and is part of the National Ultra Endurance Series (NUE) Epic Series.
+The team at Strambecco considers the Ring of Fire one of the Best Mountain Bike Events in the Northwest.
 Set against the mesmerizing backdrop of Bend, Oregon, the Ring of Fire event offers mountain bike enthusiasts a thrilling chance to bid adieu to the MTB season.

 This event, often referred to as the sibling of the July High Cascades 100, promises an unforgettable racing experience.
-Late-season racing in Bend is always special, with optimal singletrack conditions and the crisp autumn air.
+With optimal singletrack conditions and crisp autumn air, late-season racing in Bend is always special.

 Event & Course Info